NVIDIA-developer-blog/code-samples/README.md

 License
 -------

-These examples are released under the Apache 2.0 open source license.
+These examples are released under the BSD open source license.
 Refer to license.txt in this directory for full details.

 List of Code Samples
 --------------------